- WHERE TO STAY

 Kings Cross and St Pancras have gone through a major regeneration over recent years.
-St Pancras is home to the Eurostar and Kings Cross is home to Harry Potters famous platform 9 ¾ giving rail visitors their first taste of London.
+From a visitor's perspective, St Pancras is home to the Eurostar and Kings Cross is home to Harry Potter's famous Platform 9 ¾ .
 Using St Pancras or Kings Cross stations you can gain access to all of London and beyond, making this popular London area an excellent base to explore from.

-King's Cross and St Pancras are at the eastern end of the Euston Road that defines this hotel strip.
+If you are looking for hotels in the King's Cross and St Pancras area, they are at the eastern end of the Euston Road that defines this hotel strip.
 A couple of decades ago this area had a reputation as one of the seedier districts of London.
 That is now not the case, so if you read anything alluding to this, it is well out of date.

 The area around Kings Cross and St Pancras stations is still primarily a cheap hotel district.
 Opposite the stations (on the other side of the Euston Road) is Argyle Square.
 Nearly every building around the square and the immediate streets around it are simple, cheap independent budget hotels.
 Of their type, this is one of the best districts in London to explore for this type of accommodation.